Block Movement

-Block Movement is the fifth album released by B-Legit.
-It was released on August 23, 2005 for Sick Wid It Records and SMC Recordings and featured production from Rick Rock, One Drop Scott, Jason Moss and G-Man Stan.
-Block Movement peaked at #91 on the Top R&B/Hip-Hop Albums and #33 on the Independent Albums chart.
+Block Movement is the fifth solo studio album by American rapper B-Legit.
+It was released on August 23, 2005 via SMC Recordings.
+It features guest appearances from Clyde Carson, E-40, Harm, Jadakiss, Keak da Sneak, Paul Wall and Styles P. The album peaked at number 91 on the Top R&B/Hip-Hop Albums and number 33 on the Independent Albums charts in the United States.